-Saudi oil giant Aramco guilty of 'highest greenhouse emissions'
+Saudi oil giant Aramco a leading cause of climate change

 Saudi state energy giant Aramco is the biggest contributor to greenhouse gases in the world, according to a new report published by The Guardian on Wednesday, which revealed the top 20 oil companies contributing to climate change.

 Six out of the 20 oil producers are owned by countries in the Middle East, and are responsible for more than a third of the total carbon emissions calculated from the companies surveyed.

 State owned company, Saudi Aramco, is at the top of the list, with an output of 59.26 billion tonnes of carbon dioxide equivalent since 1965.

 The 20 companies produced a total of 480 billion tonnes of carbon dioxide, contributing 35 percent of the world’s total life-threatening greenhouse gases before 2018.

 Leading climate scientist, Michael Mann, said the findings were especially important ahead of the climate talks to take place in December this year.

 "The great tragedy of the climate crisis is that seven and a half billion people must pay the price – in the form of a degraded planet – so that a couple of dozen polluting interests can continue to make record profits," he told The Guardian.

 "It is a great moral failing of our political system that we have allowed this to happen."